rackerlabs/rackspace-how-to/content/general/legal.md

 -   **Attribution:**  Rackspace How-To documents are intended for use by Rackspace customers.
-Credit Rackspace for the documentation, and don't distrubute old versions that might not reflect the latest changes.
+Credit Rackspace for the documentation, and don't distribute old versions that might not reflect the latest changes.
 -   **Non-Commercial Use:** Rackspace defines "commercial use" of the Rackspace How-To documentation as republication